-Many tools still tailor to experts, but plenty of platforms are also exploring another “yet unconquered” market.
+Many tools are still tailored to experts, but plenty of platforms are also exploring another “yet unconquered” market.
 Namely, we’re talking about tools that simplifying the SEO process for more novice users.
-And with such drastic changes on the SEO landscape, I couldn’t miss the chance to share our (and our users’) observations of which SEO tools are best in 2021.
+And with such drastic changes on the SEO landscape, I couldn’t miss the chance to share our (and our users’) observations of which SEO tools are best in 2022.

 Because of that, we have compiled a list of the 30 best SEO tools.
 All of them can contribute to your SEO work in different ways.
 As a result, we’ve grouped them into six neat categories: all-in-one tools, keyword research tools, technical SEO, backlink analysis, link building, and rank tracking.

 Below, we’ve broken them down by their most impactful features.
 And if you’d like to skip ahead to the infographic, click here. 🙂